WHO CAN ENTER ART MAUI?

 WHAT’S THE SYMPOSIUM?

-It’s a presentation by recognized art professionals to inspire, empower, and educate Maui-base artists.
+It’s a presentation by recognized art professionals to inspire, empower, and educate Maui-based artists.
 It’s an opportunity for artists and art professionals to network, set new goals, and broaden their awareness of the current art market and industry.

 FURTHER QUESTIONS?
-Send an email via our contact form.
+Send an email to firstname.lastname@example.org.